-This is definitely worth a visit if you’re in the neighborhood or just in need of a 30 minutes shaded from the harsh Florida sunshine.
+This is definitely worth a visit if you’re in the neighborhood or just in need of 30 minutes shaded from the harsh Florida sunshine.
 It’s a small, peaceful place.
 Admission is free and the volunteer docents are knowledgeable and friendly.
-(Not all of the guests at the center are injured birds.
-Some are freeloaders who fly in for the free eats, says Callie Stahl, the executive director.)

-The neighborhood around Peace River Wildlife Center includes Fisherman’s Village, a feature of New Florida with high-end shopping, fancy food, harbor views and boat rentals.
+The neighborhood around Peace River Wildlife Center includes Fishermen’s Village, a feature of New Florida with high-end shopping, fancy food, harbor views and boat rentals.

 No trip to Southwest Florida can be complete without a drum circle on the beach.
 Two beaches within an easy drive of the place we rented in Venice offer drum circles: Wednesdays and Saturdays at Nokomis Beach and Sundays at Englewood Beach.
 We got to the one at Nokomis Beach and again felt like we had traveled back in time—to the 1960s.